lulf/ferrino/README.md

 Ferrino uses [Embassy](https://embassy.dev) as the underlying runtime and for the hardware support.

+TODO: generate an embassy project from any ferrino project using the `ferrino` command line tool.

 ## Usage

 To use ferrino, install the `ferrino` command line tool: